+[USA Note: Regarding the MSS inclusion, no studies have been performed with MSS, which could include multiple types of earth stations.]

 Section V − Limits of power flux-density from space stations

 21.16 § 6 1) The power flux-density at the Earth’s surface produced by emissions from a space station, including emissions from a reflecting satellite, for all conditions and for all methods of modulation, shall not exceed the limit given in Table 21-4.
-The limit relates to the power flux-density which would be obtained under assumed free-space propagation conditions and applies to emissions by a space station of the service indicated where the frequency bands are shared with equal rights with the fixed or mobile service, unless otherwise stated.
+The limit relates to the power flux-density which would be obtained under assumed free-space propagation conditions unless otherwise indicated and applies to emissions by a space station of the service indicated where the frequency bands are shared with equal rights with the fixed or mobile service, unless otherwise stated.

 MOD